Shenmue I & II will be rereleased on current gaming plattforms, with a number of improvements.

-Still as the gaming events came and went without a sign of a Shenmue HD I took a more relaxed approach how to view those events.
+Still, as the gaming events came and went without a sign of a Shenmue HD, I took a more relaxed approach on how to view those events.
 I kept the optimism, but wasn't fully expecting anything.
 That way I was not disappointed to no end when nothing came out of it.
-I think that was also beneficial to keeping my hopes up while batches of other people gave up with each disappointment.
+I think that was also beneficial to keeping my hopes up while more batches of other people gave up with each disappointment.

-With Sega FES I specifically decided against staying up late to watch it live, even though the signs have been really strong for this one and I even had a noticeable different feeling about the chances of Shenmue HD in my guts for this one.
+With Sega FES I specifically decided against staying up late to watch it live, even though the signs have been really strong for this one and I even had a noticeable different feeling about the chances of Shenmue HD in my guts.
 Still, I left the things to roll on their own, you know, the relaxed approached.
-When I woke up early I immediately grabbed my phone and checked the news and there is was "Shenmue I & II announced".
+When I woke up early I immediately grabbed my phone and checked the news and there it was "Shenmue I & II announced".
 As I had some expectations in my head this wasn't a huge suprise so I didn't freak out and calmly, but very happyily dived into the community.